flamelink/flamelink-js-sdk/CONTRIBUTING.md

 > To publish to NPM, you need to have the relevant permissions.
 Speak to another maintainer to add you to the Flamelink organization on NPM if needed.

-After ensuring you are logged into NPM with the relevant permissions, you can publish the new version.
+After ensuring you are logged into NPM (`$ npm login`) with the relevant permissions, you can publish the new version.

 Make sure you are in the root directory of the plugin and then run: